aidenybai/pattycake/README.md

 `ts-pattern` is a great library that brings the ergonomics of pattern matching from languages like Rust and OCaml to Typescript, but at the cost of being orders of magnitude slower.

-`ts-pattycake` compiles ts-pattern's `match()` expressions into an optimized chain of if statements to completely eliminate that cost.
+`pattycake` compiles ts-pattern's `match()` expressions into an optimized chain of if statements to completely eliminate that cost.
 In our initial benchmarks, it outperforms `ts-pattern` by usually ~36-66x.

-In essence, `ts-pattycake` converts a `ts-pattern` `match()` expression like this:
+In essence, `pattycake` converts a `ts-pattern` `match()` expression like this:

 ```typescript
 let html = match(result)